-Changes occur at the edge.
-But change won't happen without you there, because you are the change agent.
+Changes occur at the edge, but not without you there.
+This is because you are the Change Agent.

-This means, for change to happen, you must find your way to the edge.
-There is escaping no this.
+For change to happen, you must find your way to the edge.
+There is no escaping this.

 What is the path to the edge?
 Who do you need to be, to go to the edge first and Hold Space there for others to join you?